 The spaces open to the public have been redesigned to provide access for visitors with reduced mobility by removing architectural barriers: a lift is available to reach the various floors and special wash room facilities have been installed on the ground floor.
 Security systems have been installed throughout the museum including video-surveillance and alarm systems.

 The MAN is open every day, from Tuesday to Sunday at the following times: Winter 10 am to 1 pm - 3 pm to 7 pm.
-Summer 10 am to 1 pm - 3 pm to 8 pm.
+Summer 10 am to 7 pm.
 On request and to account for specific needs the museum can also be opened on Mondays.
 Special openings are also planned to celebrate national holidays or for special events.
 For these MAN provides prompt advance notice through the communication means at its disposal.

 The MAN front office exhibits and hands out press releases, available information material, a copy of the Service charter, the mailing list registration form, all free of charge.
 On may also ask for a Complaints form.